 Make your space just that – yours.
 Whether you’re minimal or a maximalist, your home should bring you joy.
 Pick up pieces from your travels – whether that’s a travel to a Farmer’s market/a shopping centre or outer Mongolia.
 Surround yourself with a carefully curated showcase of things that spark memories and make you feel happy.

 Tat London by Charlie Porter is a voyeur’s dream.
 DISCLAIMER: Don’t look now if you’re on a deadline.
 This charming grid of collections, cosy corners and ‘piles of tat’ from across the globe are the exact escapism we’re after right now; plus it’s great brain food pre your next homeware spree.

 And don’t miss journalist Phoebe J Mc Dowells’s The Pinterior, for an utterly delicious collection of inspiring interior designs, trends and furniture.
 Dream big.

 If you are the proud and lucky owner of a balcony, then it’s the time of year when we sweep off the leaves, wash down the wood and start to use this space as a mainstay extension of our living/relaxing/entertaining space.

-If your balcony needs a little TLC, then do take a look at how three stylists took on the challenge to makeover ours on a £250 budget.
+If your balcony needs a little TLC, then do take a look at how three stylists took on the challenge at Get Living to makeover balconies on a budget.